Today's Articles

 Frank McWorter, bust

-*The birth of Free Frank McWorter is celebrated on this date in 1777.
+*This date in 1777 is celebrated as the birth date of Free Frank McWorter.
 He was a Black slave, abolitionist, and businessman who bought his freedom.

 Frank McWorter was born into slavery in South Carolina to Juda, a Black West African woman abducted into slavery and transported to the colony.
 His father was her white master, George McWhorter, a Scots-Irish planter.
-According to family tradition, Juda had to convince McWhorter to allow his mixed-race son to live.
+According to family tradition, Juda convinced McWhorter to allow his mixed-race son to live.
 In 1795, George McWhorter moved to Pulaski County, Kentucky, and took young Frank to build and manage his holdings there.
 Frank tended the farm, but McWhorter also leased him to work for neighbors.
-From being hired, Frank learned business skills and earned more money for his master's.
-After McWhorter moved to Tennessee, he continued to have Frank manage his farm in Kentucky.
+Frank learned business skills from being hired and earning more money for his master's.
+After McWhorter moved to Tennessee, he continued having Frank manage his Kentucky farm.

 In 1829, Freed Frank traded his saltpeter plant for the freedom of his son Frank, who had fled to Canada and was a fugitive.
 (This allowed his son to return to the United States as a free man.)
 By this time, he and Lucy also had three surviving freeborn children: Squire, Commodore, and Lucy Ann.
 In 1830, Freed Frank, Lucy, and their four free children moved to Pike County, Illinois.
 By the second year, they started farming.